 College departments expecting visitors should notify the Office of Security and Safety and secure visitor permits, which can be mailed to the visitor along with parking instructions.

-- Visitors to campus must park in Lot B-Visitors Area, identified by yellow striped lines.
-If this area is full, visitors are requested to report to the Office of Security and Safety, located in Cottage 4, for issuance of a permit and instructions on where to park.
+- Visitors to campus must park in Visitors Area, adjacent to Student Lot B. If this area is full, visitors are requested to report to the Office of Security and Safety, located in Cottage 4, for issuance of a permit and instructions on where to park.

 - Visitors are subject to all Campus Motor Vehicle Regulations.